Tanzanian safari: A visit to a Maasai village

 The men gave us tours of the huts.
 Dad and I were invited into one by a young man named Elias, who spoke some English.
 The doorway was low and curved to the right, perhaps to keep out the wind?

-The structure was low, dim, and sparsely furnished as you’d expect with a semi-nomadic people.
+The structure was low, dim, and sparsely furnished as you’d expect for semi-nomadic people.
 Two narrow beds made of stretched cowhide filled one side of the hut, and Elias invited us to sit beside him there.
 Three people slept in one bed, he said, and two in the other.

 Under a small smoke hole were the ashy remains of a fire and a few pots and cups.
 In this cooking area, Elias explained, a woman prepares meals of cow’s blood and milk.
 The blood is obtained by nicking a cow’s jugular vein.